mtfelisb/CIFO/README.md

 │   └── evaluation.ipnyb     # evalutaion from results
 ├── charles/                 # the charles library
 ├── data/                    # the dataset
-├── results/                 # results for the dataset in csv
+├── report/                  # contains the report in pdf format ├── results/                 # results for the dataset in csv
 |── fitness.py               # the fitness implementation
 |── mutation.py              # custom mutations algorithms